 Preheat oven to 350F.

 Mix softened butter until it’s smoother.
 Add both sugars and mix until light and fluffy.
 Add in your eggs and combine.
 Then slowly add the milk and mix.
 Add in the baking powder and baking soda, then your spices, mixing throughout.
 Slowly add in the flour, combining each cup before adding the next.
 Once all the ingredients are well combined, add in your skor bits or nuts and gently mix until combined.
+Fold in the diced apples.
 Be careful to mix well while not overdoing it as over mixing the flour will cause your loaf to be more dense and hard then fluffy.

 Grease or line your loaf pans with parchment paper.
 Equally fill both pans.
 I like to sprinkle some skor bits on top if I didn’t put in the batter.
 It gives an incredible crust.
 Place the pans in the oven and cook for 45-55 minutes or until a toothpick inserted in the center comes out clean.